emanuelelaface/USBtoC64/README.md

 ## Installation From Arduino IDE

 To install the code from the source file **USBtoC64.ino**, you will need the Arduino IDE.
 Ensure that the ESP32 board is installed, specifically the ESP32S3 Dev Module.
+The flag PAL is for C64 PAL / NTSC selection, the flag ISAMIGA is to select if it is AMIGA or ATARI.

 Additionally, the ESP32 USB HID HOST library is required.
 This library is not available in the official repository.
 You can download the ZIP file of the repository from [ESP32_USB_Host_HID](https://github.com/esp32beans/ESP32_USB_Host_HID).
 To install it, go to Sketch->Include Library->Add .ZIP Library in the Arduino IDE.